KiwifruitDev/arkham-revived/README.md

     ```

     - Note: The `BaseUrl` and `WBIDAMSURL` values are the only ones that need to be changed.
+    - You must obtain the source IP address of the server you're connecting to.
+This is usually found in the "Getting Started" section of the server's website.

 5. Save the file and close it.
 This will allow the game to connect to Arkham: Revived.
+6. Locate `SHARED.SWP` in your Steam Cloud storage directory.
+This is usually found in `C:\Program Files (x86)\Steam\userdata\[User ID]\209000\remote`.
+    - You may obtain your user ID from [here](https://steamid.io/) as `steamID3`, removing the `[U:1` and `]` from the start and end of the ID respectively.
+    - `209000` is the appid for Batman: Arkham Origins.
+    - It is required to delete this file in order to unlink your WBID, as Arkham: Revived requires your game to ask for a new WBID.
-6. Launch the game and make sure you've reached the main menu.
+7. Launch the game and make sure you've reached the main menu.
-7. Close the game and re-launch it.
+8. Close the game and re-launch it.
 This will ensure your account is linked to Steam.
-8. Launch the game and click on **Store** in the main menu.
+9. Launch the game and click on **Store** in the main menu.
-9. If your account was linked successfully, your display name will be shown as a store item.
+10. If your account was linked successfully, your display name will be shown as a store item.
-10. You're now ready to play!
+11. You're now ready to play!

 ### Migration